 About two decades ago, when Andhra Pradesh Chief Minister Chandrababu Naidu thought of shaping Hyderabad along the lines of an information technology (IT) major, many considered it to be a utopia.
-The critics had to lose face, as we all know it.
-The state's new capital, Amaravati, is likely to be a similar success story.
-Infrastructure majors such as Larsen and Toubro and Shapoorji Pallonji and Co Ltd have started undertaking work at Velagapudi to turn Amaravati into a world-class city amid criticisms from the National Green Tribunal.
+Infrastructure majors such as Larsen & Toubro and Shapoorji Pallonji have started undertaking work at Velagapudi to turn Amaravati into a world-class city amid criticisms from the National Green Tribunal.

-The Andhra Pradesh Capital Region Development Authority (CRDA) has planned to create ring-fenced entities (RFEs) for the execution of "remunerative projects" like water and power supply, transport and a host of others in the upcoming capital city- Amaravati.
+The CRDA had also planned to create ring-fenced entities (RFEs) for the execution of "remunerative projects" like water and power supply, transport and a host of others in Amaravati.

-For example, Amaravati Development Fund (proposed), is one of the RFEs will be responsible for raising required finances for the (capital) city development.
+For example, Amaravati Development Fund (proposed), is one of the RFEs will be responsible for raising the required finances for the (capital) city development.
 Similarly, Amaravati Building Construction Company Limited will be responsible for construction and maintenance of government campus, including Secretariat, Legislature, High Court.
-Amaravati Utilities Company Limited to build and maintain water supply, waste water, storm water, power and gas systems, Amaravati Blue-Green Infrastructure Company Limited to build and maintain flood mitigation infrastructure and also city canals, Amaravati Growth Corridor Company Limited to build and maintain ring roads and growth corridors in the capital region and the like.
+Amaravati Utilities Company Limited to build and maintain water supply, wastewater, stormwater, power and gas systems, Amaravati Blue-Green Infrastructure Company Limited to build and maintain flood mitigation infrastructure and also city canals, Amaravati Growth Corridor Company Limited to build and maintain ring roads and growth corridors in the capital region and the like.

 Why Amaravati stands to gain

 Amaravati has some inherent benefits when looked at from an investment perspective.
 One, its historical importance which maps to the Satavahana kingdom.
 Second, the region boasts ample water supply.
-What is more?
-Its location in between Vijaywada and Guntur makes it viable as an investment ground.
+Also, its location in between Vijayawada and Guntur makes it viable as an investment ground.
 Till recently, Amaravati was touted only as a tourism hotspot.
-Now, Vijaywada's popularity as an entrepreneurial hub and because of its connectivity could do Amaravati some good.
+Now, Vijayawada's popularity as an entrepreneurial hub and because of its connectivity could do Amaravati some good.
 Even Guntur with its various educational institutes, business centres and commercial zones could help scatter housing demand in Amaravati as the two areas are about an hour apart.

 Last year, work on building residential quarters for government officials was already underway.
 Construction of a little over 9,000 flats had already been sanctioned and approved.
 Developed by the Amravati Development Corporation, these will be up for purchase and would be allotted to officials as per their ranks in the administration.